(208) 523-4433 info@wrightlawidaho.com

 A Simple Step to Protect Your Family

-A common thread of my columns is the need to “plan when you can.”
+A common thread of my posts is the need to “plan when you can.”
 This stems from what I consider to be the first rule of proper estate planning . . . ensure you maintain control of your estate.
-In this case, “estate” does not mean just your possessions or “stuff.”...
+In this case, “estate” does not mean just your possessions or “stuff.”
+It...

 Divorce and Your (or Your Child’s) Estate Plan